E-merging Design and Research

 Rocinha, Rio de Janeiro, Brazil | MSc Spatial Design: Architecture and Cities | Term 2 Elective Module

+In the densely built Rocinha, flying a kite is a popular leisure activity (left).
 Organic growth of intruding vertical green in hilly areas, where buildings cannot be easily constructed (right)

 Vertic-scape: Staging an infrastructure of hybrid assemblages

 Studio-based individual project

 Rocinha, one of the most urbanised of Rio’s favelas, is overtaking the surrounding landscape, despite the efforts to contain this growth.
 With the surrounding nature being the favela’s ‘’other’’, a gap is observed between what is considered as formed and what as functional landscape (Corner, 2006).
 The consequences of original vegetation removal determine biodiversity loss, land degradation, increasing incidences of erosion and negative impacts on water bodies.
 Moreover, the lack of green spaces in its interior, coupled with inadequate waste management, put public health at risk.